ADHD in Adults

-Are you easily sidetracked, hopelessly disorganized, or frequently forgetful and wondering if attention deficit disorder’s to blame?
+Are you easily sidetracked, hopelessly disorganized, or frequently forgetful and wondering if attention deficit hyperactivity disorder (ADHD) is to blame?
 Do you look at your rambunctious, fidgety child and think it might be ADHD?
 Before you jump to conclusions, keep in mind that diagnosing ADHD isn’t quite that simple.
+On their own, none of the symptoms of attention deficit disorder are abnormal.
+Most people feel scattered, unfocused, or restless at times.
 Even chronic hyperactivity or distractibility doesn’t necessarily equal ADHD.

-There is no single medical, physical, or other test for diagnosing attention deficit hyperactivity disorder (ADHD), previously known as ADD.
-To determine if you or your child has ADHD, a doctor or other health professional will need to be involved, and you can expect him or her to use a number of different tools: a checklist of symptoms, answers to questions about past and present problems, or a medical exam to rule out other causes for symptoms.
+There is no single medical, physical, or other test for diagnosing ADHD, previously known as ADD.
+To determine if you or your child has ADHD, a doctor or other health professional will need to be involved.
+You can expect them to use a number of different tools: a checklist of symptoms, answers to questions about past and present problems, or a medical exam to rule out other causes for symptoms.

-Keep in mind that the symptoms of ADHD, such as concentration problems and hyperactivity, can be confused with other disorders and medical problems.
+Keep in mind that the symptoms of ADHD, such as concentration problems and hyperactivity, can be confused with other disorders and medical problems, including learning disabilities and emotional issues, which require totally different treatments.
 Just because it looks like ADHD doesn’t mean it is, so getting a thorough assessment and diagnosis is important.

 How severe are the symptoms?
 To be diagnosed with ADHD, the symptoms must have a negative impact on you or your child's life.
 In general, people who truly have ADHD have major problems in one or more areas of their life, such as their career, finances, or family responsibilities.